kuhn-ruess/cmdbsyncer-docs/docs/basics/rewrite_attributes.md

 # Rewrite Attributes

-Different targets have different needs in how the name of an attribute have to be.
-Specially if you want to control Ansible our set custom Checkmk Attributes.
+Different targets have different requirements for attribute names.
+Especially if you want to control Ansible or set custom Checkmk attributes.

 To cover that, you can rewrite Attributes for every Module.